 Projects in the following categories are not eligible for the Publishing Grant:

-● Proposals or projects for exhibition catalogues or artist monographs associated with another institution or commercial space.
+● Proposals for exhibition catalogues or monographs associated with another institution or commercial space.

 ● Projects where funding is intended to cover infrastructure and equipment costs as well as the costs of operating cultural facilities, archives and collections.

-When are the results of the grant announced?
+When will the results of the grant be announced?